w3c/wai-curricula/content/content-author/images.md

 * explain how people with disabilities rely on text alternatives for images (including for diagrams, charts, maps, and infographics) to understand the image content
 * explain the purpose of the following types of images:
   * informative &mdash; require descriptions that convey their information
-  * functional &mdash; require descriptions that convey functionality
+  * functional &mdash; require descriptions that convey their functionality
   * decorative &mdash; require empty alternative text that convey their ornamental purpose
   * complex &mdash; require short and long descriptions and sometimes alternative data visualizations
 * write equivalent, appropriate text alternatives for images based on the image purpose and context